- Legal fee is $689.

 The legal fee includes obtaining certified copies of existing documents you may need for your records after your case has been sealed or expunged.
 Once the case has been sealed or expunged you will no longer have access to these records.
-I will give you all the important documents I have at the end of the case.
+I will give you all the important documents I was able to obtain at the end of the case.

 Costs/Expenses That Must Be Paid